 The Napa Sanitation District (NapaSan) Code states in Section 4.04.090 that in lieu of a wastewater discharge permit, the District may develop BMPs that serve as an enforceable control mechanism for prohibited wastes.
-The BMPs listed below as "REQUIRED" will be assessed when a NapaSan inspector visits your facility.
+The BMPs listed below as "REQUIRED" are required actions that will be assessed when a NapaSan inspector visits your facility.